Stability conditions in families: Stability conditions and base change

 \begin{Lem} Let $\sigma = (\cA, Z)$ be a stability condition with respect to $\Lambda$. \begin{enumerate}[{\rm (1)}] \item The heart $\cA$ is tilted-noetherian. \item If $Z$ is defined over $\Q[\ii]$, i.e., if its image is contained in $\Q \oplus i\Q$, then $\cA$ is noetherian. \end{enumerate} \end{Lem}

-The support property combined with some simple linear algebra arguments imply local finiteness of wall-crossing: \begin{Lem}[{\cite[Section~9]{Bridgeland:K3}}] Fix a class $\vv \in \Lambda$.
-Then there exists a locally finite set of walls $\cW_\vv \subset \Stab_\Lambda(\cD)$ such that in every chamber (i.e., in every connected component of the complement of the union of the walls) both the set of $\sigma$-stable and the set of $\sigma$-semistable objects of class $\vv$ is constant. \end{Lem}
+The support property combined with some simple linear algebra arguments imply local finiteness of wall-crossing: \begin{Lem}[{\cite[Section~9]{Bridgeland:K3}, \cite[Proposition~2.8 and Lemma~2.9]{Toda:K3}, \cite[Proposition~3.3]{BM:localP2}}] Fix a class $\vv \in \Lambda$.
+Then there exists a locally finite set of walls, i.e., real codimension one submanifolds, $\cW_\vv \subset \Stab_\Lambda(\cD)$ with the following properties. \begin{enumerate}[{\rm (1)}] \item Let $W$ be an intersection of finitely many walls in $\cW_\vv$ (the empty intersection, i.e., $W = \Stab_\Lambda(\cD)$, being allowed).
+Let $\cC \subset W$ be a \emph{chamber}, namely a connected component of the complement of the union of intersections of $W$ with any other wall.
+Then the set of $\sigma$-semistable objects of class $\vv$ is constant for $\sigma \in \cC$; the same holds for the set of $\sigma$-stable objects. \item Up to the normalisation\footnote{This can be achieved via the action of $\wGL2$, the universal cover of $\GL_2^+(\R)$; this group has an action on $\Stab_\Lambda(\C)$ covering the action of $\GL_2^+(\R)$ on $\Hom(\Lambda, \C) \cong \Hom(\Lambda, \R^2)$.} $Z(\vv) \in \R_{<0}$, every such wall in $\cW_\vv$ is locally described by a linear equation of the form $\Im Z(\uu)= 0$ for some $\uu \neq 0$, defined over $\Q$.
+Every chamber $\cC$ contains stability conditions with $Z$ defined over $\Q[i]$. \end{enumerate} \end{Lem} \begin{proof} The case of $\sigma$-semistable objects is treated in \cite{Toda:K3}.
+From the proof, one can see that an object that is $\sigma$-semistable in a chamber $\cC$ is either $\sigma$-stable for all $\sigma \in \cC$ or strictly $\sigma$-semistable for all $\sigma \in \cC$. \end{proof}